If you’ve been reading our blog you may wonder why we haven’t changed our name to the “Emoji Social Media Lab” by now.

-When I combine the data of both test accounts I find the open rate was 1.32% higher without emojis.
+When we combine the data of both accounts we find the open rate was 1.32% higher without emojis.
 And the CTR was 2.63% without emojis.

 Neither are huge differences and neither are large enough numbers to call this finding “statistically significant”.
 But they give us some decent insights moving forward.

-In the end my key takeaway here is just because 1 report makes vast claims about a marketing tactic doesn’t mean it will work for everyone.
+In the end, my key takeaway here is just because 1 report makes vast claims about a marketing tactic that doesn’t mean it will work for everyone.
 You should always be testing.